mitra-tech/data-analyze-and-report-with-TypeScript/README.md

   ### Type Assertion :
   When we try to overwrite TypeScript's default behavior.
   We can use it with any kind of type, it is not limited just to be in used with enums.

+### Tuple
+Is very similar to an array but it's meant to organize elements inside of it in a very specific order

+Refactoring the CsvFileReader type definition to make it reuseable for any other kind of types (In case of extending the data in the future)